unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway.md

 -   What are the gateway languages used in Afghanistan?
 -   Should Pashto be considered a gateway language in Afghanistan?
 -   Is Kurdish a gateway language for any people groups speaking minority languages in Central Asia (or elsewhere)?

+**Asia:**

+-   Is Japanese a gateway language for any minority languages behind it?

 <br />